Setting up a custom domain

 If the information provided is incorrect or the DNS settings are wrong you will be greeted with a status page indicating the error so that you can make the necessary changes and try again:

-l transactions and credit card information on Selz is already protected with industry standard security, including encryption and SSL by default.
+Transactions and credit card information are already protected by our platform with industry-standard security, including encryption and SSL, by default.

-If you or your buyers are having trouble viewing your Selz store or receive an error message after going through the above steps - this could be due to the following reasons:
+If you or your buyers are having trouble viewing your online store or receive an error message after going through the above steps - this could be due to the following reasons: